-Low-oxalate living doesn’t have to mean tasteless, bland meals.
+Low oxalate living doesn’t have to mean tasteless, bland meals.
 Although your diet may be limited, it doesn’t mean you have to forgo a little spice and seasoning.
-Like many other things in your low-oxalate life, there are rules for enjoying spices, seasonings and condiments in your meals.
-Not all spices and seasonings are created equally when it comes to low-oxalate dining, and we’re sharing four accoutrements to spice up your life and help you maintain your low-oxalate diet.
+Like many other things in your low oxalate life, there are rules for enjoying spices, seasonings, and condiments in your meals.
+Not all spices and seasonings are created equally when it comes to low oxalate dining, and we’re sharing four accouterments to spice up your life and help you maintain your low oxalate diet.

 Black pepper is one of the most ubiquitous seasonings in the kitchen, but for those on a low-oxalate diet, white pepper is a better choice.
 The difference between the white pepper and black pepper is in the processing: black peppercorns are picked when almost ripe and dried in the sun; the outer husk on the white peppercorn is removed, leaving the inner seed.
 Black and white pepper have similar tastes, although white pepper has a subtle hotness not found in black pepper.
 Try white pepper in Chinese dishes using Bok Choy, or in mashed cauliflower.